 A warm and cosy cottage with easy access to a range of visitor attractions.

 All ground floor.
-One double bedroom (zip/link - can be twin on request) with en-suite walk-in Jacuzzi bath with seat, shower over, basin and WC.
-Open plan living area with fitted kitchen, dining area and sitting area with sofa bed.
+One double bedroom (zip/link - can be twin on request) with en-suite walk-in shower with seat and room for assistance, basin and WC.
+Open plan living area with kitchen area, dining area and sitting area with sofa bed.

 About the location